Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Factorization in Polynomial Rings

 \end{definition}

-\rem By virtue of~\eqref{size_homo}, the ``correction'' terms $\sigma(h)$ ensure that $\sigma(a) - \sigma(h)$ and $\sigma(b) - \sigma(h)$ are invariant under cancellation of common divisors for $a$, $b$, and $c$ in~\eqref{Inhomog_LDE}, a manipulation that leaves the solution set unchanged.
-We now show that size-reducing solutions in $a$ and $b$ may differ.
+\rem By~\eqref{size_homo}, the ``correction'' terms $\sigma(h)$ ensure that $\sigma(a) - \sigma(h)$ and $\sigma(b) - \sigma(h)$ are invariant under cancellation of common divisors for $a$, $b$, and $c$ in~\eqref{Inhomog_LDE}, a manipulation that leaves the solution set unchanged.
+We now show that size-reducing solutions in $a$ and $b$ may or may not agree.

 \begin{example} Let $\mathcal{R}=\mathbb{F}[\zeta]$ for some field $\mathbb{F}$, and define